 Everything I got wrong and what it taught me.

-I've been investing for over 30 years and I've made almost every mistake in the book.
+I've been investing since 1999 and I've made almost every mistake in the book.
 Here they are — so you don't have to make them too.

 The Hard Lessons